Arresting dynamics in hardcore spin models

 \section{Abstract}

-We study the dynamics of hardcore spin models on the square and triangular lattice, obtained by analogy to hard spheres, where the translational degrees of freedom of the spheres are replaced by orientational degrees of freedom of spins on a lattice and the packing fraction as a control parameter is replaced by an exclusion angle.
-In equilibrium, both models exhibit a Kosterlitz-Thouless transition at an exclusion angle $\Delta_{\rm KT}$.
-We devise compression protocols for hardcore spins and find that {\it any} protocol that changes the exclusion angle nonadiabatically, if endowed with only local dynamics, fails to compress random initial states beyond a jamming angle $\Delta_{\rm J}> \Delta_{\rm KT}$.
+We study the dynamics of hardcore spin models on the square and triangular lattice, constructed by analogy to hard spheres, where the translational degrees of freedom of the spheres are replaced by orientational degrees of freedom of spins on a lattice and the packing fraction as a control parameter is replaced by an exclusion angle.
+In equilibrium, models on both lattices exhibit a Kosterlitz-Thouless transition at an exclusion angle $\Delta_{\rm KT}$.
+We devise compression protocols for hardcore spins and find that {\it any} protocol that changes the exclusion angle nonadiabatically, if endowed with only local dynamics, fails to compress random initial states beyond an angle $\Delta_{\rm J}> \Delta_{\rm KT}$.
 This coincides with a doubly algebraic divergence of the relaxation time of compressed states towards equilibrium.
-We identify a remarkably simple mechanism underpinning jamming: topological defects involved in the phase ordering kinetics of the system become incompatible with the hardcore spin constraint, leading to a vanishing defect mobility as $\Delta\rightarrow\Delta_{\rm J}$.
+We identify a remarkably simple mechanism underpinning this divergent timescale: topological defects involved in the phase ordering kinetics of the system become incompatible with the hardcore spin constraint, leading to a vanishing defect mobility as $\Delta\rightarrow\Delta_{\rm J}$.

-\paragraph{Introduction.} Jamming occurs when an athermal system, one in which thermal fluctuations make a negligible contribution to its dynamics, solidifies far from equilibrium.
-The common idealized model systems for this phenomenon are hard spheres or disks.
-In these systems, adiabatic, that is infinitely slow, compression results in a closed packed structure at density $\phi_{\rm cp}$; by contrast, upon rapid compression, the system becomes incompressible in a disordered state at density $\phi_{\rm J} < \phi_{\rm cp}$.
-The numerical value of $\phi_{\rm J}$ is remarkably reproducible in both experiment \cite{Scott1969}, as well as computer simulations \cite{Lubachevsky1990, Xu2005}, suggesting the possibility of a ``jamming transition''.